-- 9.14 Article 30 allows the Applicant to occupy the land temporarily while the works are carried out, and also any of the land to be subject to the creation or acquisition of rights where the creation or acquisition of rights has not yet been exercised.
-The Article has been amended in the second draft DCO to include the ability to occupy the Order land temporarily to maintain all or part of the authorised development consistent with the approach in most orders. - 9.15 Sub-paragraph (3) has been amended in the second draft DCO with a new (b) added to apply a time period for use of the land under Article 30(1)(a)(ii).
+- 10.1410.16 Article 30 allows the Applicant to occupy the land temporarily while the works are carried out, and also any of the land to be subject to the creation or acquisition of rights where the creation or acquisition of rights has not yet been exercised.
+The Article washas been amended in the second draft DCO to include the ability to occupy the Order land temporarily to maintain all or part of the authorised development consistent with the approach in most orders. - 10.1510.17 Sub-paragraph (3) was also has been amended in the second draft DCO with a new (b) added to apply a time period for use of the land under Article 30(1)(a)(ii).
 This is rectifying an oversight.
-The Article also makes provision for the time limit for return of the land, restoration and payment of compensation

-9.16 Paragraphs (10) and (20)incorporates section 13 of the Compulsory Purchase Act 1965 and applies it to the temporary use of the land to which this Article relates.
-Section 13, which allows enforcement of possession, is automatically applied to the powers in Articles 24 - 29 by virtue of Section 125 of the 2008 Act.
+The Article also makes provision for the time limit for return of the land, restoration and payment of compensation - Purchase Act 1965 and applies it to the temporary use of the land to which this Article relates.
+Section 13, which allows enforcement of possession, is automatically applied to the powers in Articles 24 29 by virtue of Section 125 of the 2008 Act.
 The power is required in relation to the temporary use of land to ensure that the undertaker will be able to enforce the taking of temporary possession of the land to carry out the relevant works and or maintenance (as the case may be) in the event that the owner or occupier refuses to allow possession.

-10. Part 6 - Miscellaneous and general
+11. Part 6 - Miscellaneous and general